lingtalfi/PhpSpreadSheetTool/doc/api/Ling/PhpSpreadSheetTool/PhpSpreadSheetTool/createFileByRows.md

      - delimiter: string = , (semicolon), the delimiter char
      - enclosure: string = " (double quote), the enclosure char
      - lineEnding: string = PHP_EOL, the line ending char
+- extension: string, to force extension.
+         You might want to use it when using:
+             - file: php://output
+             - options.extension: xls (or whatever extension)